slotThe/slotThe.github.io/research.md

   implementing a notion of dual basis.
   Under delooping, this corresponds to the concept of an adjunction in a bicategory, with coevaluation as unit and evaluation as counit.
+  Grothendieck–Verdier duality,
+  also called *-autonomy,
-  Grothendieck–Verdier duality—also called *-autonomy—lies between the strict confinements of rigidity, and the generality of monoidal closedness.
+  lies between the strict confinements of rigidity, and the generality of monoidal closedness.
   It is closely linked to linearly distributive categories with negation.